Philadelphia 76ers: 2013–2016: "The Process"

+A new training complex was opened in Camden, New Jersey, in September 2016.
 In three deals at the 2015 NBA trade deadline, the 76ers traded Carter-Williams and McDaniels for JaVale McGee, Isaiah Canaan, and three draft picks, including a protected 2015 first-round pick originally owned by the Los Angeles Lakers.
 The Sixers finished the season with an 18–64 record, tied with the second-worst in franchise history since 1995–96.
 Despite that, the Sixers did not have the worst win–loss record in the overall NBA standings: the Timberwolves fared worse with a 16–66 record and Knicks fared second with 17–65 record.

 On May 19, the 76ers were awarded the third overall pick in the 2015 NBA draft, where they selected Duke center Jahlil Okafor with the third overall pick.
 The 76ers also signed JP Tokoto with the 58th overall pick.
 On November 27, the 76ers lost to the Houston Rockets 116–114, giving them a 27-game losing streak dating back to the previous season, which became the longest losing streak in professional sports.
 During the same game, the Sixers set a franchise record of 16 three pointers made during the losing effort.
 On December 1, the 76ers beat the Lakers at home by a score of 103–91, but not before setting a league record 28 consecutive losses dating to the 2014–15 season.
 In doing so, the 76ers also managed to avoid setting a new NBA record of most losses to begin a season.
 They instead tied the old record of 18 losses set by the then-New Jersey Nets in the 2009–10 season.

-On December 8, the 76ers announced that they would hire Jerry Colangelo, Chairman of the Board of Directors for USA Basketball, as the Special Advisor to the Managing General Partner and Chairman of Basketball Operations.
+On December 8, the 76ers announced that they would hire Jerry Colangelo, chairman of the board of directors for USA Basketball, as the Special Advisor to the Managing General Partner and Chairman of Basketball Operations.
 In the first move the team made after hiring Colangelo, they traded two second-round draft picks to the Pelicans in return for point guard Ish Smith.
 On March 1, 2016, the 76ers, at the time with a record of 8–51, missed the playoffs for the fourth straight season.
 The 76ers finished the season 10–72.